RedWirePlatinumTwo/MiscFiles/PluginProcedureInfo.md

 ### Get tick rate of the provided world (NF Only)
 - Includes both server and client, so checking for client-side is recommended

+## Global Trigger Procedures
+### Set break speed to [breakspeed] (Player block speed tick)
+- Changes your break speed of the block to the given number, not the break speed of the block itself
+### Set canHarvest of block to [boolean] (Player harvest block tick)
+- Whether or not the block being mined should drop its loot (does not act as the "silk touch" enchantment, so breaking a glass block with an item without the enchantment will still drop nothing)
+### Set level cost to [amount] (On anvil updated)
+- The level XP needed to upgrade an anvil item.
+The minimum amount needed is 1.
+Setting it to 0 will make it impossible to take the anvil output.
+### Set material cost to [amount] (On anvil updated)
+- The stack of items needed in item slot 2 to upgrade the item in slot 1

+## Utils
+### Is UUID [string] valid
+- returns true if the given string can be used as a UUID

 # Mutable Components

 You're MOM!!!!!!!!!!!!